 Turn to Walla Walla Valley Honda for More Car Cleaning Advice

-For more car cleaning tips or other service advice, like how to check your coolant levels, contact the service center at Walla Walla Valley Honda.
+For more car cleaning tips or other service advice, like how to reset a Honda Civic oil light, how to check your coolant levels or what is tire rotation, contact the service center at Walla Walla Valley Honda.
 We are here to help with all your maintenance and service needs!

 More From Walla Walla Valley Honda

 Walla Walla Valley Honda customers love the 2020 Honda Pilot design.
 It’s no wonder, considering all of the cool Honda Pilot interior features that are available.
 With its stylish good looks, who wouldn’t want to be seen rolling around Kennewick in this beautiful SUV?
 You can see it for yourself at our dealership in College Place.
 Our knowledgeable staff…

 A strong SUV can not only be an asset on the road but also on the job site, and the new 2020 Honda Pilot towing capacity proves that it’s capable of taking on any job in its path.
 But that’s not all, as the new Honda comes with plenty of towing features to ensure a…

 The 2019 Honda CR-V is not only one of the more fuel-efficient models on the market, but also one of the most spacious, as the Honda CR-V dimensions offer plenty of room for passengers and cargo, as well as a unique body style to keep everything intact.
 Read on to learn more about the CR-V…